nodejs/mentorship/README.md

 6. Publicize the program through the node ecosystem (node facebook pages, blog articles, personal connections)

 ##### Future
+After collecting a group of mentor members and being confident in the mentorship process, the program can advance to include the following:

-We can organize group mentorship events through
+- Coordinate mentorship events through platforms like [outreachy](https://www.outreachy.org/)
+- Confrences and group mentorship programs
+- widen the scope of the mentorship program.

 ## Inspiration and References